VilleKylmamaa/WorkoutLogAPI/README.md

 # Documentation

-This project was completed as a solo project with no help from advisors during Summer 2021.
+This project was completed as a solo project for the Master's course "Programmable Web Project" in University of Oulu during Summer 2021.

 Apiary documentation for the API: